phalcon-orphanage/docs/en/tutorial-rest.md

 );
 ```

-Searching by the field `id` it's quite similar, in this case, we're also notifying if the robot was found or not [File: `index.php`]:
+Searching by the field `id` it's quite similar, in this case, we're also notifying if the robot was found or not `index.php`:

 ```php
 <?php